 .
 Please read the referring page and have your physician look into this too!

 3/7/13 - I've added a second form to the questionnaire page.
-Please fill out both forms then read the possible good news below.
+Please fill out both forms.

 I originally thought that my own livedo reticularis started when I was diagnosed with Epstein Barr Virus in the spring of 2004.
 I think it just got worse so that's when I started researching it.
 I realized that I've actually had it since I was very young, just not as bad.
 I had forgotten that doctors had a hard time finding my veins when I was a child.
 This of course, was because of the mottling on my skin.
 My hands and feet have always been cold too, for no particular reason.
-My hands also stay beet red.
+In the winter, my hands can stay beet red if I'm cold all the time.
 Does this sound like you?